Non-geographic telephone numbers in the United Kingdom: Personal numbers

 Numbers starting 070 are "personal numbers" – virtual telephone numbers intended to offer non-geographic number functionality to individuals, such as by allowing people to have a single number that directs calls to their home, work or mobile phone as they choose.
 They are controversial as they are charged at premium rates and can be confused for mobile numbers, and therefore the cost of calls to them may not be apparent to callers until they receive their bills.

-From 1 October 2019, Ofcom will cap the termination rate for these calls at the same rate as for calls to UK mobile numbers thereby allowing phone providers to include these calls within monthly allowances or otherwise charge them at the same rate as a call to a mobile number.
+From 1 October 2019, Ofcom capped the termination rate for these calls at the same rate as for calls to UK mobile numbers, thereby allowing phone providers to include these calls within monthly allowances or otherwise charge them at the same rate as a call to a mobile number.

 Controlled Premium Rate Services

 A subset of non-geographic numbers, designated Controlled Premium Rate Services (CPRS), is subject to additional regulation by the Phone-paid Services Authority (PSA), formerly PhonepayPlus.

 Ofcom's "PRS Condition" defines Controlled Premium Rate Services as those: